 Numerous social services are provided by the Salvation Army to Dauphin County and nearby regions.
-The assistance encompasses a wide range of programs, including food, housing, and financial support.
-The services may be able to help qualified families and individuals overcome short and long term challenges.
+The assistance encompasses a wide range of programs, including food, housing, rent and financial support.
+The services in Harrisburg may be able to help qualified families and individuals overcome short and long term challenges.

 The resources are offered for all people, regardless of race or religion.
 The Salvation Army and their staff are strongly committed to serve the whole person and addressing any of their needs, with respect and integrity.
 While the non-profit may offer assistance to address a crisis, they really try to address and empower people to enable them to gain long term self-sufficiency.

 The UGI/Customer Assistance Program (CAP) may be able to provide qualified, low income customers by offering them a more manageable monthly energy/heating bill.
 The UGI program provides participants of CAP with a monthly payment amount that is personalized and that is based on several factors.
 This includes the applicant’s total household size, gross income and total energy usage at the home.
 In most instances, this energy assistance program makes UGI bills more affordable.